 Claremont, Osborne Park, Fremantle, Mount Lawley

 If post-industrial, clean Scandinavian design is what you’re about, Arrival Hall is your Perth-based mecca.
-Housed itself in a stunning refurbished warehouse in East Perth, the offering at Arrival Hall will make minimalists and design-forward thinkers weak at the knees.
+Housed itself in a stunning refurbished home in Northbridge, the offering at Arrival Hall will make minimalists and design-forward thinkers weak at the knees.
 The place is a one-stop shop for exquisite furniture and homewares findings from designers all over the world, with an emphasis on that same Scandi-vibe that we know and love.
 Pieces are contemporary, urban and seriously stylish.
 Beyond furniture for every room of the home, plus lighting, kitchenware and home accessories, Arrival Hall also specialises in string wardrobe and storage systems to help your home both look and feel just right.
+And they've got a cafe to boot.

 This exciting little creative venture housed in an old warehouse in Fremantle is an absolute gem.
 Stackwood is a concept store supporting a bunch of local makers (nine of them in fact) by bringing their products to the broader Perth community—and we thank them for it.
 Get all your ceramic needs fulfilled by Winterwares Ceramics, deck your place out with Sally Mundy’s art, and grab a vintage ottoman or statement throw from The Vintage Delhi.